martinsvinicius/martinsvinicius/README.md

 I'm an enthusiast of technology, programming and cybersecurity.
 Lately, I study IT at UFRN and I'm a software engineer for Grão.

 - Technologies that I like to work
-  - Reactjs | React Native
+  - Reactjs & React Native
-  - Nodejs
+  - Nodejs & Nestjs
-  - Angular
+  - Java & Kotlin
-  - Java
+  - JS & TS

 *"The mind that opens up to a new idea never returns to its original size."*